News

 “…the delivery of TERN’s nationally collaborative infrastructure is one of the most important developments in ecosystem sciences for decades.
 Supporting TERN is strategic for us as a higher education institution because it positions our students and researchers well to take advantage of new opportunities, maintaining our lead in these fields.” – Prof Ian Gentle, Associate Dean (Research) of the Faculty of Science, University of Queensland

-Our infrastructure and data products are being used by some of Australia’s most successful ecosystem scientists, spread across many universities and institutions.
+Our ecosystem data and infrastructure products are being used by some of Australia’s most successful ecosystem scientists, spread across many universities and institutions.
 More than $3 million worth of the highly competitive ARC Discovery projects funded in the most recent 2013 round were reliant on components of the collaborative research infrastructure delivered through TERN.
 We’re only four years old, but already we’re struggling to keep up with demand.

 “[We] face ever-increasing equipment costs in the context of ever-greater competition for research funds, and an ever-growing volume and complexity of research data.
 One way that we as a university can work towards ensuring our researchers and students have access to the top-quality infrastructure they need to succeed is by supporting national collaborative research infrastructure capabilities such as TERN.” – Prof Bob Hill, Executive Dean of the Faculty of Sciences, University of Adelaide